KernFerm/twitch-viewbot-protection/readme.md

 # (runs `node src/index.js`)
 ```

-You’ll see console logs like:
+After starting, you’ll see console logs like:

 ```
 ✔️ Connected to #your_channel_name chat